 Medical assistance continues to be a growing component of public health and human services expenditures.
 Despite implementation of Commonwealth initiatives to restrain costs, the program continues to grow due to an expanding caseload, technology improvements and general medical inflation.
-Expenditures for medical assistance increased during the period from fiscal years 2004 through 2014 by an average annual rate of 7.31 percent.
-Fiscal year 2014 expenditures from Commonwealth funds were \$6,699 million and are projected to be \$6,889 million in fiscal year 2015, an increase of 2.84 percent from the prior fiscal year due to a decrease in the Federal Medical Assistance Percentage.
-Income maintenance cash assistance payments to families in transition to independence were \$876.7 million for fiscal year 2014, of which \$205.3 million was from the General Fund.
-The enacted budget for fiscal year 2015 includes a total of \$1,046 million, with \$198.1 million provided from the General Fund.
+Expenditures for medical assistance increased during the period from fiscal years 2005 through 2015 by an average annual rate of 6.75 percent.
+Fiscal year 2015 expenditures from Commonwealth funds are projected to be \$6,865 million and the proposed budget for fiscal year 2016 provides \$7,052 million, an increase of 2.73 percent from the prior fiscal year.
+The 2016 budget expands Medicaid into a single consolidated system, closing the coverage gap for hundreds of thousands of working adults.
+Income maintenance cash assistance payments to families in transition to independence are estimated at \$1,045 million for fiscal year 2015, of which \$198.1 million is from the General Fund.
+The proposed budget for fiscal year 2016 includes a total of \$1,001 million, for such purpose with \$198.1 million to be provided from the General Fund.
 Cash assistance is time-limited and requires participation in work activities to maintain eligibility.
-The 2013 budget eliminated the cash assistance benefits provided through the General Assistance program, which were funded exclusively with state funds.